 Read more: Explore marvellous Mumbles

 When you round the headland, you’re on the Gower Peninsula itself, where the great beaches begin immediately with Langland and Caswell.
 It’s a bit of a walk (or horse ride) down to the beach at Three Cliffs, but it’s one of the loveliest, and most photographed, in Wales.
 Right at the tip of Gower is another children’s favourite, Rhossili, which has its own shipwreck and, at low tide, a superb walk out to the jagged promontory of Worm’s Head.
-For more information on Gower, see Visit Swansea Bay.
+Discover more family-friendly things to do on Gower in these pre-filtered search results, so for more information on Gower, see Visit Swansea Bay.

 woman and girl walking along promenade.